The Minimal React Project Setup using Webpack and Babel

 }

-command, this will start webpack dev server, opens the browser and display the result of <HelloWorld /> component.
+Go to the project folder in the terminal and run npm start command.
+This will start the webpack dev server, opens the browser, and display the result of <HelloWorld /> component.

 You can find the sample code here.